Anyline/anyline-ocr-examples-ios/README.md

 * If you like to clone the repository you will have to use git-lfs.
 Use the following commands to install git-lfs

-`shell
-brew install git-lfs
+`brew install git-lfs`
-git lfs install
+`git lfs install`
-`

-* If you prefer downloading a package use the added `zip` packages on the [releases page](https://github.com/Anyline/anyline-ocr-examples-ios/releases).
+* If you prefer downloading a package use the provided `zip` packages on the [releases page](https://github.com/Anyline/anyline-ocr-examples-ios/releases).
 Be aware that the github download zip button does not work for projects with git-lfs.

 ### 1. With Cocoapods